buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWindow.md

 ### Material Single

-If a single IfcMaterial is referenced, it applies to the lining and framing of the window.
+If a single _IfcMaterial_ is referenced, it applies to the lining and framing of the window.

 ### Object Typing

 ### Product Local Placement

- * The PlacementRelTo relationship of IfcLocalPlacement shall point to the local placement of the same element (if given), in which the IfcWindow is used as a filling (normally an IfcOpeningElement), as provided by the IfcRelFillsElement relationship.
+ * The _PlacementRelTo_ relationship of IfcLocalPlacement shall point to the local placement of the same element (if given), in which the _IfcWindow_ is used as a filling (normally an _IfcOpeningElement_), as provided by the _IfcRelFillsElement_ relationship.
- * If the IfcWindow is not inserted into an IfcOpeningElement, then the PlacementRelTo relationship of IfcLocalPlacement shall point (if given) to the local placement of the same IfcSpatialStructureElement that is used in the ContainedInStructure inverse attribute or to a referenced spatial structure element at a higher level.
+ * If the _IfcWindow_ is not inserted into an _IfcOpeningElement_, then the _PlacementRelTo_ relationship of _IfcLocalPlacement_ shall point (if given) to the local placement of the same _IfcSpatialStructureElement_ that is used in the _ContainedInStructure_ inverse attribute or to a referenced spatial structure element at a higher level.
  * If the relative placement is not used, the absolute placement is defined within the world coordinate system.

 > NOTE  The product placement is used to determine the opening direction of the window.

 ### Profile 3D Geometry

 The window profile is represented by a three-dimensional closed curve lying in the xz plane.
 The profile is used to apply the parameters of a parametric door representation.
-The following attribute values for the IfcShapeRepresentation holding this geometric representation shall be used:
+The following attribute values for the _IfcShapeRepresentation_ holding this geometric representation shall be used:

-* RepresentationIdentifier: 'Profile'
+* _RepresentationIdentifier_: 'Profile'
-* RepresentationType: 'Curve3D' or 'GeometricCurveSet'.
-In case of 'GeometricCurveSet' only a single closed curve shall be contained in the set of IfcShapeRepresentation.Items.
+* _RepresentationType_: 'Curve3D' or 'GeometricCurveSet'.
+In case of 'GeometricCurveSet' only a single closed curve shall be contained in the set of _IfcShapeRepresentation.Items_.

 A 'Profile' representation has to be provided if: